 By Daniel Barnes

-Andersson doesn’t move the camera or cut within the sequences, instead emphasizing composition and interior space, and allowing us to dwell on the dark, occasionally horrifying absurdity of the scenes.
-A freshly dead man is politely harvested for his beer (but not his shrimp sandwich, thank you), a vivid and bizarre WWII musical memory persists through the decades, the misery of a test monkey struggles to be heard over the more workaday misery of its lab-coated tormentor, and the armies of King Charles XII march past a modern-day tavern to defeat against the Russians, while the two most depressing people on the planet make it their business to “help people have fun.”
+Andersson doesn’t move the camera or cut within the sequences, instead emphasizing composition and interior space.
+This approach allows us to dwell on the dark, occasionally horrifying absurdity of the scenes.
+A freshly dead man gets politely harvested for his beer (but not his shrimp sandwich, thank you).
+A vivid and bizarre WWII musical memory persists through the decades.
+The misery of a test monkey struggles to get heard over the more workaday suffering of its lab-coated tormentor.
+The armies of King Charles XII march past a modern-day tavern to defeat against the Russians.
+Meanwhile, the two most depressing people on the planet make it their business to “help people have fun.”

-Those two hapless joke merchants are the closest thing to a narrative through line here, and it’s a sign of the film’s pitch-black sense of whimsy and morality that the two white men who appear to have benefited the least from free-market colonialism are the ones forced to atone for its awful legacy.
+Those two hapless joke merchants are the closest thing to a narrative through-line here.
+It’s a sign of the film’s pitch-black sense of whimsy and morality that the two white men who appear to have benefited the least from free-market colonialism are the ones forced to atone for its awful legacy.
 All rivers here empty into the scene of the century, a sick, disturbingly beautiful sequence of unspeakable horror and racial dehumanization at the service of delusional grandeur and artistic experimentation.
 It’s about as righteous and unsettling as cinema can get.